-5.3.2.3 For deep water measurements the array is to be arranged as required by ISO 17208-1, see Figure 5.3.2 (a).
+5.3.2.3 For deep water measurements the array of three hydrophones at depths corresponding with 15°, 30° and 45° vertical observation angles at CPA (nominal hydrophone angle) are to be arranged as required by ISO 17208-1, see Figure 5.3.2.
+If a single hydrophone is employed for measurement, it is to correspond with a nominal hydrophone angle between 15° and 45°.